View the Bertha Armyworm Map of Cumulative Moth Counts – July 10, 2019

-(Maps are updated regularly throughout the growing season.)
+(Maps are updated regularly throughout the growing season every year.)

-The risk from bertha armyworm to Saskatchewan crops is expected to be low to moderate for much of the province in 2018.
-Importantly, although low numbers of bertha armyworm were expected in 2017, there were a few locations in central Saskatchewan that had high numbers of moths in traps and economic populations of larvae requiring control.
+The risk from bertha armyworm to Saskatchewan crops is expected to be relatively low to moderate for much of the province in 2019.
+Importantly, although low numbers of bertha armyworm were expected in 2018, there were a few locations in central Saskatchewan that had high numbers of moths in traps and economic populations of larvae requiring control.
 Bertha armyworm outbreaks tend to last for two to three years in an area, with eight to 10 years between outbreaks.
 The last year with significant infestations was 2013, so although province-wide numbers should be low to moderate this year, we should anticipate increases consistent with the historical bertha armyworm cycle.
+Numbers in trap catches increased slightly from 2017 to 2018.

 The risk map will provide important information if higher risk areas are identified.
 The map displays the cumulative male moth counts reported from traps at more than 200 locations in Saskatchewan.
 The map is updated weekly until early August.